blank_375_300

 Throughout the month of August there is a lot in store for us to observe here in Ireland.
-Hopefully the summer weather will show itself a little more this month and allow us some cloudless nights to do some stargazing, because this month the Perseids meteor shower is coming around once again.
+At the beginning of the month we will see sunset just at around 9.20 PM and sunrise at 6 AM.
+By the end of the month sunset will be at 9.20 PM and sunrise at 6.45 AM.
+Hopefully the summer weather will show itself a little more this month and allow us some cloudless nights to do some stargazing because this month the Perseids meteor shower is coming around once again and we have plenty of planets to observe.
 Let’s talk about what this means and what else we can expect to see in August.

 Perseids Meteor Shower